opennorth/opennorth.ca/collections/_posts/2020/2020-06-17-consultation-open-covid-19-data.md

 published: true
 layout: post
 show_image: true
-title: >-
-  CONSULTATION ON OPEN COVID-19 DATA
+title: CONSULTATION ON OPEN COVID-19 DATA
 author: Open North
-categories:
-description:
 image: 2020-06-17-open-covid-data-event.png
 ---
 **What is the role of data in the response and recovery from the COVID-19 pandemic?
 What datasets, data use cases, and data sharing practices should be promoted in the areas of disease spread, government actions, and community impact to scale our collective action?**